PaperclipBadger/binancebot/README.rst

 It'll autoformat your code and pick you up on trivial errors like missing imports and less trivial errors like type mismatches.

-The project layout is fairly straightforwrd:
+The project layout is fairly straightforward:

 -  ``binancebot.trader`` defines an interface for a generic trading client, and contains the logic for making trades against it to keep a balanced portfolio.